 The idea that humans can leave their bodies during dream states is ancient.
 Countless people, from New Agers to shamans around the world, believe that it is possible to commune with cosmic intelligence through visions and vivid dreams experienced during astral projection, also known as out-of-body experiences.
-Surveys suggest that between 8 and 20 percent of people claim to have had something like an out-of-body experience at some point in their lives — a sensation of the consciousness, spirit, or "astral body" leaving the physical body.
-While most experiences occur during sleep or under hypnosis, some people claim to do it while merely relaxing.
+However it's most recent resurgence has its roots in the spiritual boom of the 19th century and early 20th century.

 Though originally a private, quasi-religious meditative practice it has — like many New Age beliefs — been commercialized.
 Astral travel can be big business, and there are many books, seminars, DVDs and other materials that promise to teach students how to leave their physical bodies and access other dimensions.
-Do they work?
-Who knows?
+But does astral projection work?

 It may be a profound experience, but the fundamental problem is that there's really no way to scientifically measure whether or not a person's spirit "leaves" or "enters" the body.
 The simplest and best explanation for out-of-body experiences is that the person is merely fantasizing and dreaming.
 Because there is no scientific evidence that consciousness can exist outside of the brain, astral projection is rejected by scientists.

 Why hasn't astral projection been proven scientifically?
 Some claim it's because mainstream scientists are closed-minded and refuse to even look at evidence that doesn't fit their narrow worldview.
 However, in science those who disprove dominant theories are rewarded, not punished.
 Proving the existence of psychic powers, astral projection or alternative dimensions would earn the dissenting scientists a place in the history books, if not a Nobel Prize.